Pygmalion (ensemble)

 Pygmalion is a musical ensemble created in 2006 by Raphaël Pichon during his studies at the Paris Conservatoire.
 It consists of a choir and an instrumental ensemble.
 It specialises in baroque repertoire (played on period instruments).
-The group was invited to the 2025 Adelaide Festival for three concerts, their first performances in Australia.
+The group performed at the 2026 Adelaide Festival for three concerts, their first performances in Australia.

 Partial discography

 Originally Pygmalion recorded for Alpha, a French early music label record label.
 Since 2014 the ensemble has recorded for Harmonia Mundi.

 As well as recording French repertory, Pygmalion has released notable versions of music by Johann Sebastian Bach: